dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tbody>
 </table>

-(Note: for backwards compatibility, the partameter ds for data set may be given instaed of wf for workflow in this and other data approval requests as described below.
+(Note: for backwards compatibility, the parameter ds for data set may be given instead of wf for workflow in this and other data approval requests as described below.
 If the data set is given, the workflow associated with that data set will be used.)